Are you facing conviction or punishment for forgery in Virginia?

 Punishment for forgery covers any crime in which someone is alleged to have falsified something in order to deceive another party.

-It could include, among other things, check forgery, signature forgery on documents like contracts, prescription fraud, and falsification of other such documents.
+It could include, among other things, check forgery, signature forgery on documents like contracts and falsification of other such documents.

 Charges for forgery could also include keeping or concealing tools used for forgery of official seals of the state of Virginia, or altering or deleting parts of existing writing in an attempt to defraud someone.